KUMO NI MAGOU UENO NO HATSUHANA

 History

 "Kumo ni Magou Ueno no Hatsuhana" derived from Matsubayashi Hakuen II's famous kôdan entitled "Tenpô Rokkasen", telling the stories of 5 larger-than-life Edo thieves and gamblers and one courtesan.
 The story was full of the Edo emotional mood which was being lost when the Meiji period started.
 The first attempt made by Kawatake Shinshichi II was entitled "Kumo no Ueno San'e no Sakumae" and was premiered in October 1874 at the Kawarasakiza [casting].
+The opening day was the 11th of October 1874.
 It was not a huge success and the drama focused primarily on the bogus priest Kôchiyama Sôshun.
 The second attempt was a complete revision of the first one, with a lot a new scenes dealing with others characters, the "honest samurai" Kataoka Naojirô and his lover the courtesan Michitose.
 This new play, which was entitled "Kumo ni Magou Ueno no Hatsuhana", was premiered in March 1881 at the Shintomiza with an amazing casting: Ichikawa Danjûrô IX (Kôchiyama Sôshun), Onoe Kikugorô V (Kataoka Naojirô), Ichikawa Sadanji I (Kaneko Ichinojô) and Iwai Hanshirô VIII (the courtesan Michitose) [casting].

 The part of "Kumo ni Magou Ueno no Hatsuhana" dealing with Kataoka Naojirô and his lover Michitose was staged independently from the rest of the play, under the title "Yuki no Yûbe Iriya no Azemichi", for the first time in April 1910 at the Kabukiza [casting].
 It contained one of the most famous Kabuki love scenes, enhanced by a beautiful Kiyomoto accompaniment.
 As a consequence of this successul production, the Kabuki producers had 3 options: the staging of the play as a tôshi kyôgen (commonly called "Kôchiyama to Naozamurai", to meaning "and" in Japanese), a set of scenes focusing on the osukiya bôzu and blackmailer Kôchiyama Sôshun (commonly called "Kôchiyama") and a set of scenes focusing on the love story between Kataoka Naojirô and the courtesan Michitose (commonly called "Naozamurai to Michitose").